Phillip B Gottfredson - Author, Independent Researcher

 "Mary's help genuinely humbles me, one of the greatest honors in my life to work with Mary Meyer and the Timpanogos Nation.
 She is a walking encyclopedia when it comes to the history of her Tribe."

 Author Phillip B Gottfredson My Journey To Understand Black Hawk's Mission of Peace.
 Phillip has spent his summers living with the Timpanogos Tribe over the past several years while learning firsthand their recollections of the Black Hawk War.
-Working with Mary Murdock Meyer, Chief Executive of the Timpanogos Nation, Phillip is the first historian to have been given this honor.
+Working with Mary Murdock Meyer, Chief Executive of the Timpanogos Nation, Phillip is the first independent researcher to have been given this honor.
 Phillip was granted access to the Timpanogos Nation's historical records when many remarkable discoveries were made.
 The Timpanogos have been marginalized and written out of Utah's history.
 This set the stage for Phillip to attempt a bold and vital revision of Utah's account of the Black Hawk War.

 Documentary Film Project

-In 2005 Mr. Gottfredson was commissioned by the Utah State Division of Indian Affairs to make a documentary film of the Black Hawk War.
+In 2010 Mr. Gottfredson was commissioned by the Utah State Division of Indian Affairs to make a documentary film of the Black Hawk War.
 The project was funded by the Utah State Division of Indian Affairs, the George S. Deloris Dori Eccles Foundation, and private donors.

 Filmmakers were Black Hawk Productions, LLC, Ron Hill Imagery, and Turtle Island Productions.
 Phillip wrote, directed, and produced the film.

 Phillip spent over 20 years living with Indigenous Tribes throughout North and South America.
 Phillip describes in his book his many adventures traveling from reservation to reservation and country to country.
-In 2012 he had heard the Mayans were predicting the end of the world, and so Phillip traveled to San Pedro, Guatemala.
+In 2012, he heard the Mayans predicted the world's end, so Phillip traveled to San Pedro, Guatemala.
 He said, "If the world is coming to an end I want to be at ground zero.
 When I arrived the Mayans asked what brought me to their homeland.
 They laughed when I told them what I heard back home.
-I spent six glorious months celebrating an auspicious time in Mayan history the advent of Job Ajaw, the start of a period when harmony, understanding, peace, and wisdom could reign, according to Carlos Barrios, a member of the Mayan Elders Council.
-And to learn about the Maya's historical connection to North American Tribes."
-It's a beautifully written account of Phillip's extraordinary spiritual journey into the world of the Native American culture.
+Under the expert guidence of Jorge Stienwender, a keeper of the sacred Myan Calenders.
+With gratitude to my brother Jorge, I spent six glorious months celebrating an auspicious time in Mayan history the advent of Job Ajaw, the start of a period when harmony, understanding, peace, and wisdom could reign," according to Carlos Barrios, a member of the Mayan Elders Council.
+"And to learn about the Maya's historical connection to North American Tribes was priceless."

 Phillip wrote, "What began as a mere Phillip B Gottfredson Author & Historian Black Hawk's Mission of Peace curiosity, in 1989 I began to read all the books I could find on the Black Hawk War in Utah.
 It became clear to me that all accounts were about the Mormon's one-sided perspective.
 I found that scholars and authors who wrote about the Black Hawk War never asked or cared what the Native Americans they studied had to say about their work.
 Consequently, virtually every account about Utah's indigenous peoples is biased and based on assumptions, replete with half-truths, ambiguities, platitudes, and omissions.
 It followed that in 2003 I turned to all First Nations people of Utah to get their side of the story.
 My journey truly began when I spent the entire week at the Grand Opening of the National Museum of the American Indian in Washington DC."